codam-coding-college/MLX42/README.md

 ## For MacOS:

-For MacOS you need to use the following flags to compile your program with the library in order to link the program with the right frameworks:
+For MacOS you need to use the following flags to compile your program with the library in order to link the program with the correct frameworks:
 ```bash
 -framework Cocoa -framework OpenGL -framework IOKit
 ```

-Normally if you simply installed / build `glfw` from source or already have it installed the compilation should be:
+Normally if you simply installed / built `glfw` from source or already have it installed the compilation should be:
 ```bash
 ➜  ~ gcc main.c ... libmlx42.a -Iinclude -lglfw